 The anticipated Category 2 sessions are listed in Section 01820A – Summary of Training Requirements .

 Contractor shall provide Lesson Plans to Consultant for approval 40 Working Days prior to scheduled delivery.
 The anticipated number of required sessions is shown in Section 01820A – Summary of Training Requirements for each training session.
-[Consultant to add, delete or amend items as required by the Region specific to the project]

 Training sessions for Category 2 shall include a training evaluation form (Section 01820D – Training Evaluation Form) to be filled out by each trainee.
 Training evaluation forms shall be provided to the Consultant immediately upon completion of the individual session.
 Training shall be considered adequate if the instruction fulfilled all aspects of the Lesson Plan and the training evaluation forms indicate satisfactory training delivery.
 Training sessions not in accordance with the Lesson Plan shall be repeated at the Contractor’s expense.